 This guidance is current as of the date listed herein and is subject to change.
 We expect that this document will be regularly revised and updated.

 A high-quality academic experience for students is one of the constant and essential instructional missions of the University.
 For many students, a large part of such an experience is taking classes in face-to-face settings and experiencing all of the opportunities to meet and engage with their peers and with instructors in settings outside of the classroom.
 With an abundance of caution and an emphasis on the health and safety of all students, faculty, and staff, Penn State is carefully constructing such an experience.
 Instruction in fall 2020 will be delivered with a robust mix of in-residence, remote, and hybrid modalities to best meet the needs and constraints of our students and instructors.
 Any student who cannot be in residence will have a high-quality remote experience that includes courses critical for them to begin or continue their Penn State education and engagement with the University.
-Students returning to their campus will learn through a mix of instructional types that allow for social distancing to protect the health of students, instructors, and staff.
+Students returning to their campus will learn through a mix of instructional types that allow for physical distancing to protect the health of students, instructors, and staff.
 With adherence to health and safety protocols, including required face coverings, hygiene, and physical distancing, we seek to continue to “slow the spread.”
 We will strive to maintain low infection levels in our population, which we will verify through our testing program.
 This can only be achieved through a careful embrace of compliance by our entire Penn State community.

 To support the need for some instructors (i.e., all faculty and graduate students involved in instruction either as teaching assistants or instructors of record) to remain off campus for the semester for health reasons or due to pedagogy or classroom capacity, courses may be moved to remote delivery.
 All courses with enrollment over 250 at University Park and over 100 at a Commonwealth Campus will be delivered remotely.
 Additionally, other courses may be remote or have significant remote components because of the above conditions.
 Classes that require experiential components are more likely to be in-person due to the pedagogy of the course.
 The same might be true of smaller classes.
 The University will provide guidance for decision-making about the teaching assignments for instructors and the pedagogical considerations that would indicate that certain types of courses should be offered in-residence.
 We will accommodate these changes and make adjustments that will free up classrooms, which in turn will enable physical distancing.
 We also are investigating ways in which non-instructional spaces, such as large auditoriums, gyms, and athletic facilities, might be suitable to accommodate larger classes.
 Academic units should consider whether course sections could be added during non-peak times to take advantage of larger teaching spaces available then.

-Students and instructors will be required to maintain a six-foot social distancing in classrooms, which will significantly reduce capacity in our classrooms (this reduction is typically 20% to 45% of normal).
+Students and instructors will be required to maintain a six-foot physical distancing in classrooms, which will significantly reduce capacity in our classrooms (this reduction is typically 20% to 45% of normal).
 These changes will require a major revision of fall classroom assignments.
 The Office of Physical Plant (OPP) has provided classroom capacity information to the Registrar to use for this purpose.
 OPP will move furniture and/or provide signage/tape on seats to limit capacity to approved levels.
 The University will provide units with a variety of options that instructors might find useful in deciding how to integrate the classroom and remote experience for students.

 Instructors will need to consider which pedagogies and instructional approaches best enable the achievement of the learning outcomes of the course and student success.
 This may range from traditional in-person lectures that are then recorded for delivery to students who cannot attend due to illness or quarantine, to courses that are fully developed and delivered in a remote asynchronous learning environment.
 Penn State has a wealth of learning design professionals who will work with instructors to assess what approaches best meet the pedagogical approaches of the course and the needs of students.
 Many resources are available and will be updated to support instructors to teach classes across the continuum of modalities from in-person to remote delivery, including guidance for using tools such as Canvas, Kaltura, and Zoom.
 Similarly, resources and learning support for students will be available.

 Our priority will remain the health and safety of instructors and students in the learning environment.
-Relying on the guidance of Penn State health science experts, as well as federal and state health authority guidance and requirements, we will maintain a strong commitment to appropriate social distancing, reinforced through a plan for comprehensive testing, tracing, and isolation.
+Relying on the guidance of Penn State health science experts, as well as federal and state health authority guidance and requirements, we will maintain a strong commitment to appropriate physical distancing, reinforced through a plan for comprehensive testing, tracing, and isolation.
 These decisions will be based on a broad set of measures designed to track and monitor the prevalence of COVID-19 on campuses and in our communities; the performance and compliance of mitigation activities; and assessments of available community healthcare capacity.
 Should it be possible, the details of how classroom capacities might be increased, while maintaining key health protections protocols, will be shared as part of a larger framework that will apply to all aspects of Penn State operations.